Why You Need to Be Sleeping On A Fiberglass Free Mattress

 More and more mattress shoppers are becoming aware of the potential risks to fiberglass, with a greater demand for mattresses free of fiberglass.
 Though it’s non-toxic, fiberglass can cause severe discomfort if it escapes its mattress.

 If you do have a mattress with fiberglass, though, it’s not the end of the world.
-You can make sure not only to never remove the mattress cover, but even encase it in the additional barrier a mattress protector offers.
-This can provide some peace of mind until you’re ready to purchase a mattress without fiberglass.
+Be certain to not only keep the mattress cover on but take the precaution of using a mattress protector as an added shield.
+This can help you safely stretch out the use of your mattress until you’re ready to find a replacement.

 About the author